The centaur-algebra of observables: Conclusions and outlook

+Fourth, we can think of the infalling observer as a little diary falling into a black hole.
+Certain protocols can be used to recover the information after the scrambling time \cite{Hayden:2007cs, Yoshida:2017non}.
+In the context of the Page curve, the information encoded in the island can be recovered by applying explicit teleportation protocols \cite{Almheiri:2019yqk, Aguilar-Gutierrez:2023ymx}, see upcoming work in this area by \cite{toappear1, vdHV}.
+It would be interesting to understand how information recovery works in algebraic language.
+These ideas can shed some light on understanding the microscopic origin of the island formula.

-Fourth, as we have emphasized, our result for the infalling observer does not depend on the specific interior geometry.
+Moreover, as we have emphasized, our result for the infalling observer does not depend on the specific interior geometry.
+It would be interesting to understand the relation of background independence with other approaches such as \cite{Witten:2023xze}.
 However, the notion of equilibrium states that were employed to define the reduced density matrices with respect to the observer in the boundary theory protocol of \cite{deBoer:2022zps} relies on the same original assumptions, in particular, that the equilibrium states need to minimize a notion of circuit complexity in the boundary theory, which has not been developed explicitly so far.
 We hope that the algebraic techniques uncovered in this work can catalyze progress on rigorously defining complexity proposals from the boundary perspective and the respective bulk realization, {initiated in \cite{Erdmenger:2022lov}}.
-In that case, the centaur geometry could be a productive test ground for the different proposals for holographic complexity \cite{Chapman:2021eyy} in stretched horizon holography \cite{Jorstad:2022mls,Anegawa:2023wrk,Baiguera:2023tpt,Anegawa:2023dad,Aguilar-Gutierrez:2023zqm,APP}, and possibly to incorporate quantum corrections in such proposals, as recently studied in \cite{Carrasco:2023fcj}.
+In that case, the centaur geometry could be a productive test ground for the different proposals for holographic complexity \cite{Chapman:2021eyy} in stretched horizon holography \cite{Jorstad:2022mls,Anegawa:2023wrk,Baiguera:2023tpt,Anegawa:2023dad,Aguilar-Gutierrez:2023zqm,Aguilar-Gutierrez:2023tic}, and possibly to incorporate quantum corrections in such proposals, as recently studied in \cite{Carrasco:2023fcj}.

 Finally, it would be interesting to incorporate non-equilibrium states in the protocol of the infalling observer to study modification in the algebra of observables for the probe black hole.
 The probe will absorb particles along its worldline.
 Then, the crossed product algebra could remain type II$_\infty$ instead of II$_1$, as traces might include non-normalizable states.
 Regardless of that, the evolution of the atmosphere operators in the algebra will be determined by scrambling modes of the modular Hamiltonian \cite{Jafferis:2020ora}.
 Moreover, these modes produce null shifts along the horizon of the background black hole \cite{deBoer:2022zps}.
 This could allow for a wormhole teleportation protocol for the {probe} black hole, {seen as a diary}.
 It might be worth studying the algebraic structure of such protocol explicitly with an SYK model dual to a near AdS$_2$ space, as first proposed in \cite{Gao:2021tzr}.